-ARC 112-Architectural Drafting I -
+ARC 112-Architectural Drafting I - Working Drawings for Light Frame Construction

-Working Drawings for Light Frame 1 Lect., 6 Lab., 4 Sem.-Hrs.
-The techniques of making architectural drawings is studied by means of plans, elevations and sections; attention is given to individual trades such as plumbing and electrical; each student will complete a set of plans for a residential-type building.
+The techniques of making architectural drawings are practiced by means of plans, elevations and sections.
+Attention is given to individual trades such as plumbing and electrical.
+Each student will complete a set of plans for a lightframe building using CAD software.